sk-panigrahi-559/Quantum-Field-Theory-/README.md

 ## Disclaimer
 These notes are unofficial and were written as a personal study tool.
 While they aim to accurately reflect the content taught in the MIT OCW lectures, they may contain errors or omissions.
 Please cross-reference with the official lecture materials and textbooks for the most accurate and detailed explanations.

+These notes were created using **Obsidian**, a markdown-based knowledge management tool.
+As a result, some formatting or features might not render as expected in other markdown viewers.
+If certain elements appear misaligned or broken, the notes may be opened in Obsidian for the intended layout and functionality.

 ## Acknowledgements
 - Special thanks to Prof. **Hong Liu** and MIT OCW for making these lectures and materials freely available online.
 - The notes are compiled based on my understanding of the lectures and readings from Peskin and Schroeder.